The scope of the Committee is to provide advice to the NSW Environment Protection Authority (EPA) on matters specifically related to:

 The Committee is to be comprised of the following members, each of whom is appointed by the Chair and Chief Executive Officer (CEO) of the EPA or the CEO’s delegate:

-- One person who will chair the committee;
+- One person who will chair the committee

-- One officer of Narrabri Shire Council, who is responsible for environmental management;
+- One representative of Narrabri Shire Council

-- One officer of Gunnedah Shire Council, who is responsible for environmental management;
+- One representative of Gunnedah Shire Council

-- One person representing the community’s environmental interests in the Narrabri local government area;
+- One person representing the community’s environmental interests in the Narrabri local government area

-- One person representing the community’s environmental interests in the Gunnedah local government area;
+- One person representing the community’s environmental interests in the Gunnedah local government area

-- One person representing the community’s environmental interests in the Liverpool Plains local government area;
+- One person representing the community’s environmental interests in the Liverpool Plains local government area

 The Committee is to have access to independent technical expertise as required.
 The Committee may form sub-committees to address an issue if required.